Manda Rin: Solo

 Rin released a solo single, "Guilty Pleasure", and an EP, My DNA Sampler, in 2008, both on This Is Fake DIY Records.
 The next year, her EP My DNA was released, and a solo album of the same name followed in 2009.

 Other work

 Rin contributed vocals to tracks for the 1998 album Cat Food by J Church and Meister's 2004 album I Met the Music.

-Rin also fronted the Kitchen with Ryan Seagrist from Alison Mosshart's first band, Discount, who released several singles and an album in 2003 on the Damaged Goods label.
+Rin also fronted the Kitchen with Ryan Seagrist from Alison Mosshart's first band, Discount, who released several singles from 2001 to 2004 and an album in 2003 on the Damaged Goods label.
 She later teamed up with Hyperbubble on a track for the group's 2011 album Drastic Cinematic and for the 2013 EP Hyperbubble + Manda Rin.

-Following the first dissolution of Bis, MacKinnon became a DJ at nightclubs, most notably Death Disco at the Arches in Glasgow.
+Following the first dissolution of Bis, Rin became a DJ at nightclubs, most notably Death Disco at the Arches in Glasgow.

 Artwork

 Rin was responsible for the manga-inspired artwork on all of Bis's releases.
 Her sleeves aided the success of the band, most notably in Japan; she published a monthly comic strip in the Japanese magazine Buzz.
 More recently, Rin has held an exhibition of her work under the title "Cover Versions and Other Hits".